fabianriewe/ArLedger/README.md

 With ArLedger, the history of changes to your data is immutable and stored decentralised on the Arweave-Network.

-The difference between this approach and just querying tagged transaction is, that this approach has an underlying smart-contract which allows individual deplyoment and access control.
+The difference between this approach and just querying tagged transaction is, that this approach has an underlying smart-contract which allows individual deployment and access control.
 ## Usage
 Note: Use this data as the object for an interaction with the SmartWeave-Contract